-Our operations and performance have been, and may continue to be, affected by global economic conditions, including, for example, adverse global economic conditions resulting from the COVID-19 pandemic.
-See also the risk factor in this Item 1A titled "Our business could be adversely affected by the effects of health epidemics, including the recent COVID-19 pandemic."
-In addition, our operations and performance may be affected by political or civil unrest or military action, terrorist activity, and unstable governments and legal systems.
+Our operations and performance may be affected by global economic and political conditions.
+For example, our operations and performance (or the operations and performance of our partners and service providers) may be negatively affected by political or civil unrest or military action, terrorist activity, and unstable governments and legal systems.
 For example, in late February 2022, Russia commenced a military invasion of Ukraine, and the sustained conflict in Ukraine, including the potential effects of sanctions and retaliatory cyber-attacks on the world economy and markets, has contributed to increased market volatility and uncertainty.
 In particular, sanctions imposed by the U.S., EU and other countries in response to the conflict between Russia and Ukraine and the potential response to such sanctions may have an adverse impact on our business, including our clinical trials, the financial markets and the global economy.
-As the conflict in Ukraine continues, there can be no certainty regarding whether the U.S., EU or other governments will impose additional sanctions, or other economic or military measured relating to Russia.
+In addition, in October 2023, conflicts arose in Israel and Gaza following terrorist attacks in Israel.
+As the conflicts between Ukraine and Russia and escalating conflicts in the Middle East continue, further sanctions, retaliatory attacks, market volatility and uncertainty may occur, any of which could have a material adverse effect on our business.

 As a result of global economic and political conditions, some third-party payers may delay or be unable to satisfy their reimbursement obligations.
 Job losses or other economic hardships may also affect patients' ability to afford healthcare as a result of increased co-pay or deductible obligations, greater cost sensitivity to existing co-pay or deductible obligations, lost healthcare insurance coverage or for other reasons.
 Our ability to conduct clinical trials in regions experiencing political or civil unrest could negatively affect clinical trial enrollment or the timely completion of a clinical trial.
-We believe the aforementioned economic conditions have led and could continue to lead to reduced demand for our and our collaboration partners' drug products, which could have a material adverse effect on our product sales, business and results of operations.
+We believe the aforementioned economic conditions have led and could continue to lead to reduced demand for our and our collaboration partners' drug products, which could have a material adverse effect on our product sales, business and results of operations